johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2020-06-21-taskwhenall-select-is-footgun.md

 ---
-title: "Task.WhenAll / Select is a footgun 👟🔫"
+title: 'Task.WhenAll / Select is a footgun 👟🔫'
 authors: johnnyreilly
 tags: [CSharp, LINQ, Task.WhenAll, Select]
 hide_table_of_contents: false
 ---

 This post differs from my typical fayre.
 Most often I write "here's how to do a thing".
 This is not that.
 It's more "don't do this thing I did".
 And maybe also, "how can we avoid a situation like this happening again in future?".
 On this topic I very much don't have all the answers - but by putting my thoughts down maybe I'll learn and maybe others will educate me.
 I would love that!

 ## Doing things that don't scale